 Managing and prioritising the programme scope of work to demonstrate early success will be important for generating change momentum.
 Planning appropriately for the ‘people side’ of the transformation is also key.
-Unless you’re an organisation that undertakes a lot of change projects this can be really hard.
-People don’t change their attributes and their way of understanding the world just because you have a change project on the horizon.
+Unless you’re an organisation that undertakes a lot of change projects this can be challenging, as you need to bring people on the journey with you by explaining the ‘why’ and communicating effectively.

-Then there’s external communication to think about.
+There’s also external communication to consider.
 How and when will you communicate changes to customers and suppliers?
 All this needs to be planned for carefully.

 Leaders should also be appointed in each individual workstream, for example in IT, HR, and Finance, to manage the transformation.
 It's important that they are aligned with the transformation's goals, and have the capacity, data, and the right skills to inspire teams and make change happen.

 To achieve changes successfully, you need the appropriate executive capability at each stage of your business transformation project.
 It’s about having the right people, in the right roles, at the right time.